 Torre Mastio

 In 2005 they started a project at the prison for professional education and re-integration of inmates to prepare them for the society after they complete their sentence.
-The initiative grew in one of the weirdest restaurants – Cena Galeotta (Dinner in Prison) – where the inmates are chefs and waiters.
-Fancy a dinner at the prison?
-You need to book in advance.
-I’ve learned about this project after my visit to Volterra and couldn’t try the restaurant.
-Here you can find more information about it and how to book:
+The initiative grew in one of the weirdest restaurants – Cene Galeotte (Dinner Behind the Bars) – where the inmates are chefs and waiters.

 Where to stay in Volterra

 If you decide to spend a few days in Volterra, you can find lovely accommodations: from hotels with authentic look-and-feel to cute bed-and-breakfasts in old farm houses (agriturismi).
 Why not even use Volterra as a base for your Tuscan holiday?
-During our Tuscan holiday we’ve stayed in another gem of town – San Gimignano, but Volterra could have been just as perfect, as it is centrally located to all highlights in Tuscany.
+During our Tuscan holiday we’ve stayed in another gem of a town – San Gimignano, but Volterra could have been just as perfect, as it is centrally located to all highlights in Tuscany.